KayinCheung/Responsive_Property_Site/README.md

 - Displays properties in rows of 3 for desktop.
 Rows of 2 (tablet), or stacked columns (mobile)
 - Users can favorite/unfavourite a property with the clickable heart icon.
 The favourites are saved to localStorage.
 - Heart icon turns red if favourited, default it's gray.
-- "View all favorites" button displays just the list of favorite properties.
+- Button displays number of favourite properties at the top center.
+Clicking it shows a popup with list of favorite properties.
 Users can also unfavorite in the popup.

 ### Assumptions